 poluphagos eating much; see poly-, -phagy

 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition

 © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins

 Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-Word Origin for polyphagia
+Word Origin and History for polyphagia n.

 polyphagia "excess in eating," from polyphagos "eating to excess," from polys "much" (see poly-) + phagein "to eat" (see -phagous).
 Attested from 1890 in sense "feeding on various kinds of food."
 Nativized as polyphagy.
 Related: Polyphagic; polyphagous.

-- Excessive eating; gluttony.
+n.
+Excessive eating; gluttony.

 The American Heritage® Stedman's Medical Dictionary